All Episodes

 He's warned me a hundred times about telling anyone, especially Lyle.

-The DA also receiving a sworn affidavit by Roy Rossello of the 80s boy bando.
+The DA also receiving a sworn affidavit by Roy Rosello of the 80s boy band Menudo.

-Uh Roy currently lives in Brazil, Brazil, where he's focused in a music career and built up family.
+Roy currently lives in Brazil, where he's focused on his music career and builds a family.

-Through his membership in Menudo, as well as the pre uh personal pursuits, he has participated in several television series and shows, such as The Love Boat and The Morning Show Solid Gold, Good Morning America, and Soul Trainer appearing in all major networks such as CBS, NBC, SBT, and Fox, in addition to several international festivals and awards ceremonies such as Tokyo Music Festival, where he won the gold award in 1984.
+Through his membership in Menudo, as well as his personal pursuits, he has participated in several television series and shows such as The Love Boat and The Morning Show Solid Gold, Good Morning America, and Soul Trainer Period in all major networks such as CBS, NBC, SBT, and Fox in addition to several international festivals and award ceremonies such as Tokyo Music Festival, where he won the Gold Award in 1984.

 Alleging he was sexually assaulted by Jose Menendez when he was just a teenager.